Skip to content

 The first meaningful interaction does three things:

-The store that does this first often controls the appointment — not because they’re better, but because they’re present.
+The team that does this first often controls the appointment — not because they are better, but because they are present.

 Speed-to-lead is not an operational metric.
-It’s a conversion mechanism.
+It is a conversion mechanism.

 Where systems actually break